bwhite9327/Replicator-dual/README.md

 # Manifest
 This repository is to provide the community with the appropiate settings to use a Replicator 3D machine with Slic3r.
 It will contain all the configuration needed regaring the printer settings, and the filament settings.
+This settings were obtained from the Makerbot Markerware software .json file.
 This is my personal setup for a Monoprice Dual machine working in San José, Costa Rica with the filament bought from www.CrCibernetica.com

 ---